-Brexit uncertainty lead the beginning of the weak and some weakness to start off the more docile trading week.
+Brexit uncertainty leads the beginning of the weak and some weakness to start off the more docile trading week.
 It was a big week in earnings as well.
-However the US China trade news took center stage again pushing indices near all time highs.
+However, the US-China trade news took center stage again pushing indices near all-time highs.

 In terms of Brexit news, last weekend the UK parliament took the side against the Brexit approval delaying the deal.
 Boris Johnson, the PM rejected the accelerated timetable, forcing the government to call for a general election.
 This caused the GBP to drop throughout the week as we saw an increased probability of a “no deal” Brexit by the end of October.

 Earnings came out this week, approximately 35% of the companies on the S&P 500 reported with cautious future outlooks although many companies did well.
 Many of those same participants were rewarded on Friday when the White House reported continued headway during a scheduled call between the trade principles Lighthizer, Mnuchin and Vice Premier Liu.